omgnetwork/omgnetwork.github.io/docs/migration-0.2-0.3.md

 - `Erc20Vault`: a vault for clients to deposit ERC20 tokens
 - `EthVault`: a vault for clients to deposit ETH
 - `PlasmaFramework`: a central Plasma framework smart contract
-- `PaymentExitGame`: a smart contract that maintains Plasma security for payment transaction type.
+- `PaymentExitGame`: a smart contract that maintains Plasma security for the payment transaction type.

 ## Known Issues
 Due to the current Samrong downtime, we are deploying this environment to the ODP much earlier than we had planned.
-This motivation of this early release is to allow ODP members to continue their integration work while we investigate the current issues with Samrong.
+This motivation for this early release is to allow ODP members to continue their integration work while we investigate the current issues with Samrong.
 While the major happy paths are working, we are still in the process of validating the new network, as well as finishing any supporting libraries and documentation.

 Things to be aware of:
 - These contracts are under audit and subject to change before launching the full Lumphini network
 - omg-js (version 3.0.0-alpha.6) does not yet support challenging invalid piggyback events.
 As well as some implementation examples in the repository being out of date and needing to be updated.
-- js-starter-kit support for v0.3 and documentation is not yet available on master branch
+- js-starter-kit support for v0.3 and documentation is not yet available on the master branch

 ## Migrating from v0.2 (Samrong) to v0.3 (pre-Lumphini)